-On September 23, 2011, Daytal Resources Spain SL ("Daytal") was acquired by 7887523 Canada Inc. ("Almonty Sub") from Heemskirk Consolidated Limited ("Heemskirk").
+On September 23, 2011, Daytal Resources Spain, S.L. ("Daytal") was acquired by 7887523 Canada Inc. ("Almonty Sub") from Heemskirk Consolidated Limited ("Heemskirk").
 Immediately following this transaction, Almonty Sub completed the reverse acquisition of RCG Capital Inc. ("RCG"), a capital pool company that was listed on the TSX Venture Exchange (Note 9).
 Upon the closing of the transaction on September 23, 2011, RCG changed its name to Almonty Industries Inc. ("Almonty" or "the Company") and is listed for trading on the TSX Venture Exchange under the symbol AII.
 Almonty Sub was incorporated on June 9, 2011 for the expressed purpose of completing the transactions listed above in this paragraph.
-As such there are no comparative year figures available.